jgphilpott/polyplot/docs/api/README.md

 ### Sort

-...
+**Adding a sort allows you to change the order in which data is returned.** Select a field in the document **(for nested fields use a . to link fields)** that you want to sort.
+All sorts come in the form of a list of tuples where the first value in the tuple is the field you want to sort by and the second is either a `-1` or `1` for descending and ascending order respectively.

+Let's say we want to sort airports by flow in descending order so that the largest airports are on the top of the list and the smallest are on the bottom.
+For this example we will use this list, `[("properties.flow",-1)]`.
+The route will now look like this, `/api/airports?sort=[("properties.flow",-1)]`.

+**You can add multiple tuples to the list to act as secondary or tertiary sort values to be used in the event of a tie in the primary sort value.** Let's sort the airports by code in ascending order as a secondary value.
+For this example we will use this list, `[("properties.flow",-1),("properties.code",1)]`.
+The route will now look like this, `/api/airports?sort=[("properties.flow",-1),("properties.code",1)]`. **See this [MongoDB documentation](https://docs.mongodb.com/manual/reference/method/cursor.sort) for more information.**

+**You can of course also combine sorts with queries and filters.**

 ### Limit

-...
+**Adding a limit allows you to restrict the number of documents that will be returned.
+The limit can be any positive integer, use 0 to set no limit.**

+Let's say we want to limit the number of airports returned to 10, for this example the route will look like this, `/api/airports?limit=10`. **See this [MongoDB documentation](https://docs.mongodb.com/manual/reference/method/cursor.limit) for more information.**

+**You can of course also combine limit with sorts, queries and filters.**

 # Routes

 **There are two API routes for each relevant collection in the database.** The primary routes correlate with a collection and will return a list of documents.
 The secondary routes correlate with a single document in that collection.
 As [explained above](https://github.com/jgphilpott/polyplot/tree/master/docs/api#example), you can also add a custom query, filter, sort and limit to the API routes.
-A list off all available API routes is available in the table below:
+A list of all available API routes is available in the table below:

 Collection | Primary Route (List) | Secondary Route (Document) | Special Args | GeoJSON
 --- | --- | --- | --- | ---